Ladbrokes Coral: History

-Regulatory Sanctions and Fines
+Regulatory sanctions and fines

+In 2017, Ladbrokes ended its sponsorship of the Football Association after the FA chose to terminate agreements with all gambling companies, reflecting growing concerns about gambling's influence on sport.

 In December 2018, Ladbrokes paid victims £1 million in compensation after it was disclosed that a problem gambler had been stealing funds from his business clients to fund his habit.
 The payments were made on the condition that the victims did not report the operator to the UK Gambling Commission, the regulatory body in charge of monitoring all gambling in the United Kingdom.

 On 31 July 2019, the UK Gambling Commission announced that Ladbrokes Coral would pay £5.9m for past failings in anti-money laundering and social responsibility.
 An investigation found that the companies failed to put in place effective safeguards, to prevent consumers suffering gambling harm and against money laundering, between November 2014 and October 2017.

 On 14 February 2020, the Liquor and Gaming New South Wales regulatory agency imposed a fine of AUD207,500 on Ladbrokes Australia and another GVC Holdings brand, Neds, for offering illegal gambling inducements to residents in New South Wales.
 The regulator called it "the biggest ever fine of its kind" in NSW.

+On 21 December 2022, the Advertising Standards Authority ruled that an advertisement that Ladbrokes ran in October 2022, featuring Premier League footballers Philippe Coutinho, Jesse Lingard and Kalidou Koulibaly, was irresponsible and breached the UK Code of Non-broadcast Advertising and Direct & Promotional Marketing as it had a strong appeal to those under 18 years of age.

+In 2025, the company faced criticism for running gambling advertisements through a parents' app linked to schools.
+Ladbrokes removed the ads and committed to more careful placement in the future.

+Sponsorship

+In 2023, Ladbrokes became the official betting partner of Liverpool F.C..
+The company also sponsors horse racing events, including the Ladbrokes Chester Cup, Christmas Hurdle at Ascot, and the Thirsk Hunt Cup.

+Ladbrokes previously sponsored the Scottish Professional Football League (2015–2020), Sheffield United and Burnley (2016–2018), and the Rugby Football League Challenge Cup (2015–2018).
+It also supported darts competitions, such as the PDC World Darts Championship (2003–2014).